zepheira/bibframe/model/bfmarc.md

 ## citationUri
 * label: citationUri
-* desciption: The Uniform Resource Identifier (URI) that provides electronic access data in a standard syntax to an electronic bibliography cited or to the citation within an electronic bibliography.
+* description: The Uniform Resource Identifier (URI) that provides electronic access data in a standard syntax to an electronic bibliography cited or to the citation within an electronic bibliography.
 * value: Literal
 * remark: Equivalent to uniform resource identifier, subfield u of MARC field 510 citation/references note.
 * refines: